Saurabh97/Asilo_1/README.md

 Goal
 ----
-Minimal end-to-end demo of the **original proposal**: fully decentralized FL with **pheromone** (utility) driven neighbor selection, **capability-aware** policies, and **sparse delta** sharing — applied to a *wearables stress detection* case.
+End-to-end demo of the **original proposal**: fully decentralized FL with **pheromone** (utility) driven neighbor selection, **capability-aware** policies, and **sparse delta** sharing — applied to a *wearables stress detection* case.